digitalfondue/npjt-extra/README.md

 Calling template() will return "MY_TEMPLATE" (or the overridden values).

-#### Java 8 support

 ##### Optional

-If you use java8, you can wrap the returned object in a Optional.
+You can wrap the returned object in a Optional.
 For example:

 ```java
 @Query("SELECT * FROM LA_CONF WHERE CONF_KEY = :key")